 The end of the Portuguese exception

-- Lockdown measures have had a severe impact
+- Lockdown measures have had a severe impact on the country's economy

 In recent years, some analysts have described Portugal as Europe’s “socialist success story”: a winning model that could serve as an antidote for populism.
 Now, however, the end of the “Portuguese exception” may be in sight.
 The devastating effects of the Covid-19 pandemic are laying bare the fragility of the Socialist-led government, while a party on the radical right is gaining momentum.
 Portugal’s economic and political outlook could be in for a change.